lauraz-15/mindful-life/README.md

 ## Credits

-Thank you so much my mentor [Daisy Mc Girr](https://github.com/Daisy-McG) for all the guidance for this project.
+Thank you so much my mentor [Daisy Mc Girr](https://github.com/Daisy-McG) for all the guidance throughout this project.

 ### Content